wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 |    OpenBSD             |     ✓     |     ✓     |     ✗     |     ✓    |     ✗     |     ✗     |
 +------------------------+-----------+-----------+-----------+----------+-----------+-----------+

-Use case: Visualize system inventory in the Wazuh App
+Use case: Visualize system inventory in the Wazuh app
 -----------------------------------------------------

 The Syscollector module is enabled by default in all compatible systems including all the available scans.
 Here we can see the default configuration block: